g-insana/ett_ms/analysis_code/README.md

 ## ett_ms/analysis_code

 This directory provides all of the scripts that were used to analyze the data for the paper:
-Early terminated trasnscripts and missing proteins reflect artifacts in bacterial proteomes.
+Early terminated transcripts and missing proteins reflect artifacts in bacterial proteomes.

 This file outlines the mapping between the files produced by the various cluster analysis scripts, and the figures in the papers.
 The